Powered by Metrology: Ensuring Trust, Innovation & Technological Sovereignty

 Speakers

-Maria Cristina Russo, Deputy Director-General for Innovation, Prosperity and International Cooperation in the Directorate-General for Research and Innovation (RTD)
+Maria Cristina Russo, Deputy Director-General for Innovation, Prosperity and International Cooperation in the Directorate-General for Research and Innovation (DG R&I), European Commission

 Dietrich Imkamp, Head of Technology & Modules, BU Multisensoric CMM at ZEISS Industrial Quality Solutions, Germany